cloudstk/articles/sql-database/provisioning-a-new-azure-sql-database-using-powershell.md

  Figure 6.1: **Connection** pane.

-Once sucessfully connected to the Server, the new **cloudstkdemodb** appears in the list of databases, as shown figure 6.2.
+Once successfully connected to the Server, the new **cloudstkdemodb** appears in the list of databases, as shown in figure 6.2.

    ![Image](https://github.com/cloudstk/articles/blob/master/sql-database/media/ads-az-sqlserver-object-explorer.jpg "icon")